olmallet81/URT/README.md

     - *ndef* = number of degrees of freedom
     - *lags* = number of lags

-    NB: *IC* and *lags* are for the case when OLS is called by UnitRoot for lag length optimization by information criterion minimization.
+    NB: *IC* and *lags* are for the case when OLS is called by a unit root test class for lag length optimization by information criterion minimization.

 - ### Member functions (public)
     - *get_stats()* takes same *x* and *y* as arguments as the constructor, computes the additional OLS regression statistics and detects the presence of an intercept term